oge-dev/InstagramClone/ReadMe.md

 ## Usage

 Once you open the `index.html` file in your browser, you will see a static representation of the Instagram homepage.
-You can resize the browser window to see the responsive design in action.

 ## Contributing